 The film argues that Bateman is as replaceable as the people he deemed replaceable.
 When he arrives at his stolen apartment, where he was keeping bodies, everything has been painted white and it’s on the market as though nothing happened.
 The film ends with this very ambiguous choice- did Bateman do it or did he imagine everything?
 That choice is meant to be insulting for Bateman, as he, a person who always thought he was in control, cannot decide which is true.
 He is not an idea or an abstraction, like he suggested in the morning routine scene, he is a cog in a much larger machine that he is seemingly oblivious to.
 Sure, he understands the idea of trends and style, but he is not aware of what manipulates these styles.
 He thinks that by putting the style section of the newspaper on the floor right before killing someone that he is being poetic, that he is making some sacrifice to the term ‘style’.
 But he is not, he is missing the larger picture.
 It’s like looking at the world from a telescope pointed at the apartment across from you.
 You are not going to see the whole building or the piece of sky in which these people live, you are just going to see something small.

 Does it matter if Bateman’s murder spree was imagined?
 The impulse was all too real, and that alone is troubling.
 Right before the end, Bateman’s assistant discovers that his planner contains multiple violent drawings of women being brutalized, and although some are familiar, many are victims we have not seen.
 It’s possible that Bateman has just drawn these women rather than killing them, much like the way certain male gazed obsessed films brutally kill women, matching violence with aesthetics.
-The drawing’s placement in the weekly planner makes it seem like murder and abuse is so routine that it belongs in a carefully organized and work centric binder.
+The drawing’s placement in the weekly planner makes it seem like murder and abuse are so routine that they belong in a carefully organized and work centric binder.
 I mention this binder because the film uses it and it’s ambiguous ending to suggest that whatever cartoonish murder happened earlier in the film was unremarkable.
 That goes for both readings, whether you believe Bateman did it or if he imagined it.
 If he did it, then society and capitalism are terrible and ultimately carry no repercussion or recognition.
 If he didn’t, then we have got a different and deeper invisible issue, and who knows how far it spreads.
 Bateman is replaceable and blends in, so what does this say about his work friends and company?
 What would be more troubling, that Bateman is the norm or that he isn’t?
-Either way, he gets away with it, and in doing so, the film critiques him and our current Western media, that cinematic landscape which names killers rather than dismantling them, as Harron’s film does.
+Either way, he gets away with it, and in doing so, the film critiques him and our current Western media, that cinematic landscape which names and glorifies killers rather than dismantling them, as Harron’s film does.